MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ## Create an Apple enrollment profile

 Now that you've installed your token, you can create an enrollment profile for ADE devices.
 A device enrollment profile defines the settings applied to a group of devices during enrollment.
-There is a limit of 1,000 enrollment profiles per ADE token.
+There's a limit of 1,000 enrollment profiles per ADE token.

 > [!NOTE]
 > Devices will be blocked if there aren't enough Company Portal licenses for a VPP token or if the token is expired.
 Intune will display an alert when a token is about to expire or licenses are running low.

-1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Devices** > **iOS/iPadOS** > **iOS/iPadOS enrollment** > **Enrollment Program Tokens**.
+1. In [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Devices** > **iOS/iPadOS** > **iOS/iPadOS enrollment** > **Enrollment Program Tokens**.
 2. Select a token, and then select **Profiles** > **Create profile** > **iOS/iPadOS**:

     :::image type="content" source="./media/device-enrollment-program-enroll-ios/image04.png" alt-text="Screenshot that shows how to create an iOS and iPadOS enrollment profile in Microsoft Endpoint Manager admin center.":::